CoMakery/solana-security-token/README.md

 1. AccessControl and TransferRestrictions programs are deployed first
 2. Deployer initializes access control data, mint, transfer restrictions data.
 At the time of deployment, the deployer configures a separate Reserve Admin address, a Transfer Admin address, and a Wallets Admin address.
 This allows the reserve security tokens to be stored in cold storage since the treasury Reserve Admin address private keys are not needed for everyday use by the Transfer Admin.
-2. The Reserve Admin then provisions a Wallets Admin address for distributing tokens to investors or other stakeholders.
-The Wallets Admin uses `initializeSecurityAssociatedAccount(investorAddress, transferGroup)` to set address restrictions.
+2. The Transfer Admin initializes transfer groups with `initializeTransferRestrictionGroup(groupId)`
 3. The Transfer Admin authorizes the transfer of tokens between account groups with `initializeTransferRestrictionGroup(fromGroup, toGroup, afterTimestamp)` .
+4. The Reserve Admin then provisions a Wallets Admin address for distributing tokens to investors or other stakeholders.
+The Wallets Admin uses `initializeTransferRestrictionHolder(investorAddress, holderId)`, `initializeHolderGroup(investorAddress, group)``initializeSecurityAssociatedAccount(investorAddress, transferGroup)` to set address restrictions.
-4. The Reserve Admin then transfers tokens to the Wallets Admin address.
+5. The Reserve Admin then transfers tokens to the Wallets Admin address.
-5. The Wallets Admin then transfers tokens to Investors or other stakeholders who are entitled to tokens.
+6. The Wallets Admin then transfers tokens to Investors or other stakeholders who are entitled to tokens.

 # Setup For Separate Issuer Private Key Management Roles